Battle of Papudo

 The Naval Battle of Papudo was a naval engagement fought between Spanish and Chilean forces on November 26, 1865, during the Chincha Islands War.
-It was fought 55 mi north of Valparaiso, Chile, near the coastal town of Papudo.
+It was fought 55 mi north of Valparaíso, Chile, near the coastal town of Papudo.

 Background

 Until November 1865, Chile had been the only country firm in its declaration of war against Spain, which desired to recapture its lost South American colonies.
 Through the efforts of its president, Mariano Ignacio Prado, Peru was subsequently galvanized into action against Spain.

 Events of the Battle

 Familiar with Spanish naval movements, the Chilean corvette Esmeralda, under the command of Juan Williams Rebolledo, and whose crew included Arturo Prat, Juan José Latorre and Carlos Condell, waited for any Spanish ships to appear between Coquimbo and Valparaíso.